 The New School for Public Engagement bachelor's degrees in Liberal Arts require satisfactory completion of 120 credits, of which 84 can be transfer credits.
 Students who earn a minimum of 90 credits in the liberal arts and sciences, receive the BA degree.
-Those who earn fewer than 60 credits in the liberal arts and sciences receive the BS degree.
+Those who earn fewer than 90, but at least 60 credits in the liberal arts and sciences receive the BS degree.

-All students who enter the School of Undergraduate Studies with fewer than 30 transfer credits must enroll for 12 general education credits(including NHUM1001 Pathways to Learning: The Idea of the University) during their first year in the program.
+All students who enter the Bachelor's Program for Adults and Transfer Students with fewer than 30 transfer credits must enroll for 12 general education credits(including NHUM1001 Pathways to Learning: The Idea of the University) during their first year in the program.